 - 1 teaspoon ground cinnamon

-In a large food processor fitted with an "S" blade, combine the walnuts, coconut, cinnamon, ginger, and salt.
+- In a large food processor fitted with an "S" blade, combine the walnuts, coconut, cinnamon, ginger, and salt.
 Secure the lid and pulse briefly, until the mixture looks like a coarse flour.

-Scoop the batter using a tablespoon or 1-ounce cookie scoop, and roll it between your hands to make a ball.
-Repeat with the remaining mixture and arrange the balls on a pan lined with parchment paper.
+- Scoop the batter using a tablespoon or 1-ounce cookie scoop, and roll it between your hands to make a ball.
+Repeat with the remaining mixture and arrange the balls on a pan or plate lined with parchment paper.
 Roll the balls in extra coconut, if desired.

-Place the pan in the fridge or freezer to let the carrot cake balls firm up.
+- Place them in the fridge or freezer to let the carrot cake balls firm up for 1 hour.
 Once chilled, you can transfer the balls to an airtight container to store in the fridge for up to a week.
 I recommend eating these straight from the fridge, but they'll also hold up well in a packed lunch.
 They will become softer as they come to room temperature, so just keep in mind they will become squishier when not chilled.